 Everyman is probably one of my favourite cinema chains in London, and I went to their Baker Street venue for over a decade.
 However, in order to even get into the cinema itself, you have to go down a number of stairs, which quelle surprise did not make my ...

 I spent my entire life terrified that I’d ‘end up in a wheelchair’.
 After all, from 9 years old, I only knew worsening pain.
-I had my first ‘proper’ knee dislocation at 11, and as I got older, my ability to force myself to ...
+I had my first ‘proper’ knee dislocation at 11, and as I got older, my ability to force myself to walk declined year on year.
+I ...

-I can’t believe that it has almost been a year since I finally bought my first ever powerchair, the Rascal P321 (also called my ‘Mario Kart’ or ‘The Dizzy Rascal’ by my friends – cos I have PoTS and am always dizzy, ...
+I can’t believe that it has almost been a year since I finally bought my first ever powerchair, the Rascal P321 (also called my ‘Mario Kart’ or ‘The Dizzy Rascal’ by my friends – cos I have PoTS and am always dizzy, gettit?)
+It truly was a long time ...

 I’ve said for years that one of the biggest failures of our current medical system for patients with chronic illness is that there seems to be a genuine lack of recognition that long-term conditions (chronic, duh) require long-term care.
 Of course, there ...